lakekeeper/lakekeeper/docs/docs/concepts.md

 1. The Lakekeeper Management API is served at endpoints prefixed with `/management`.
 It is used to configure Lakekeeper and manage entities that are not part of the Iceberg REST Catalog specification, such as permissions.

 ### Server
 The Server is the highest entity in Lakekeeper, representing a single instance or a cluster of Lakekeeper pods sharing a common state.
 Each server has a unique identifier (UUID).
 By default, this `Server ID` is set to `00000000-0000-0000-0000-000000000000`.
 It can be changed by setting the `LAKEKEEPER__SERVER_ID` environment variable.
 We recommend to not set the `Server ID` explicitly, unless multiple Lakekeeper instances share a single Authorization system.
-The `Server ID` may not be changed after the initial [bootstrapping](mysubheadline) or permissions might not work.
+The `Server ID` must not be changed after the initial [bootstrapping](mysubheadline) or permissions might not work.

 ### Project
 For single-company setups, we recommend using a single Project setup, which is the default.
 For multi-project/multi-tenant setups, please check our dedicated guide (ToDo: Link).
-Unless `LAKEKEEPER__ENABLE_DEFAULT_PROJECT` is explicitly set to `false`, a default project is created during [bootstrapping](bootstrapping)! with the nil UUID.
+Unless `LAKEKEEPER__ENABLE_DEFAULT_PROJECT` is explicitly set to `false`, a default project is created during [bootstrapping](bootstrapping) with the nil UUID.

 ### Warehouse
 Each Project can contain multiple Warehouses.
 Query engines connect to Lakekeeper by specifying a Warehouse name in the connection configuration.